-7 Signs of Ageing that Show You Look Older than Your Age
+7 Signs of Aging that Show You Look Older than Your Age

-These signs of ageing you about to read according to Dr.Oz shows that you are ageing way faster that normal.
+These signs of aging you about to read according to Dr.Oz show that you are aging way faster than normal.

-Signs of ageing are not something strange to us-crow’s feet, wrinkles, age spots. these are the physical signs that we see on the outside and they are very obvious.
+Signs of aging are not something strange to us-crow’s feet, wrinkles, age spots. these are the physical signs that we see on the outside and they are very obvious.

-But are the ageing signs on the inside oblivious to us?.
+But are the aging signs on the inside oblivious to us?.
 Certainly not.
-According to Dr.Oz, what will matters in your long-term health is the ageing that happens on the inside and the signs I am about to reveal to you according to him, shows that you are ageing to fast.
+According to Dr.Oz, what will matters in your long-term health is the aging that happens on the inside and the signs I am about to reveal to you according to him, shows that you are aging to fast.

 Knowing these signs will help you find solutions to the fast and help add some additional years to your life.